Home » Resources » UXO City Guides »

 The final raid of note was on 29th December 1941, with 9 people killed4.
 This was one of the last raids of the Newcastle Blitz, as during 1942 much of the Luftwaffe air force were moved from France and the nearby countries of western Europe to take part in the German offensive against Russia.

-Can UXO still pose a risk to construction projects in Newcastle?
+Yes – UXO can still present a potential risk to construction and development projects in Newcastle.

-If you need general advice about UXO risk mitigation in Newcastle, contact us and we’ll be happy to help.
+If you need general advice about UXO risk mitigation in Newcastle, contact us and we will be happy to help.

 * indicates required fields